Taliban complete northeast Afghan blitz as more cities fall

 In southern Helmand province, where the Taliban control nearly all of the capital of Lashkar Gar, a suicide car bomber targeted the government-held police headquarters, provincial council head Attaullah Afghan said.
 The building has been under siege for two weeks.

 The rapid fall of wide swaths of the country to the Taliban raises fears that the brutal tactics they used to rule Afghanistan before will also return.
-Some civilians who have fled Taliban advances have said that the insurgents imposed repressive restrictions on women and burned down schools.
-There have also been reports of revenge killings in areas where the Taliban have gained control.
+Some civilians who fled Taliban advances said the insurgents have imposed repressive restrictions on women and burned down schools, and there have been reports of revenge killings.

+In the face of the rapid deterioration in Afghanistan, Germany and the Netherlands both announced Wednesday they'd suspend deportations to the country.

 Speaking to journalists Tuesday, a senior EU official said the insurgents held some 230 districts of the over 400 in Afghanistan.
 The official described another 65 in government control while the rest were contested.
 The official spoke on condition of anonymity to discuss the internal figures.